SymfonyCasts/symfony5/sfcasts/ep1/dirs-server.md

 We'll talk more about the other files and directories along the way... but they're not important yet.

-## Using the symfony Local Web Server
+## Using the Symfony Local Web Server

 A few minutes ago, we used PHP itself to start a local web server.
 Cool.
 But hit Ctrl+C to quit that.
 Why?
 Because that handy symfony binary tool we